Quality management overview

 - Block inventory during inspection to prevent non-approved inventory from being used (full blocking of purchase order quantities).

 - Use item sampling as part of a quality association to define the amount of current physical inventory that must be inspected.
-Sampling can be based on fixed quantities or a percentage.
+Sampling can be based on fixed quantities, a percentage, or full license plate.

 - Create quality orders for partial receipts.
 To create a quality order that is based on the quantity that is physically received with an order, you must select the Per updated quantity check box on the Item sampling form.

 - Create test types that include minimum, maximum, and target test values, and perform qualitative-versus-quantitative testing that has predefined validation results.

 - Specify an acceptable quality level (AQL) to control quality measure tolerances.

 - Specify the resources that an inspection operation requires, such as a test area and test instruments.

 The business process that uses a quality association can be related to various source documents, such as purchase orders, sales orders, or production orders.